AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 1. Drag and drop the **[!UICONTROL Screen Name]** component on the **[!UICONTROL Day]** header.
 The operation shows ![Switch](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Switch_18_N.svg) **[!UICONTROL Replace]** to indicate the replacement of the dimension.
    ![CJA Projects 9](assets/cja-projects-9.png)

-Your first report is ready; showing screen views for the various screen names you defined in the app.
+Your first Freeform table in your report is complete.

 ![CJA Projects 10](assets/cja-projects-10.png)

-Do not forget to save your project!
+>[!NOTE]
+>
+>Save your project before proceeding.

 #### App Interactions

-You also want to report on how users interacted with the app.
+Next, you'll build a Freeform table to report on how users interacted with the app.

 1. Select ![Add](https://spectrum.adobe.com/static/icons/workflow_18/Smock_AddCircle_18_N.svg) and from the popup ![Freeform table](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Table_18_N.svg) to add a new Freeform table.
    ![CJA Projects 11](assets/cja-projects-11.png)